stanford-rc/globus.stanford.edu/README.md

 set --local path 'vendor/bundle'`.
 That will set the local path where Ruby dependencies will be installed.

-NOTE: If you are using MacPorts, the command is `bundle3.1 install`.
+NOTE: If you are using MacPorts, the command is `bundle3.1 config set --local path 'vendor/bundle'`.
 You should use `bundle3.1` anytime you see `bundle`.

 Then, run `bundle install`.
 This will download and install all of the necessary Ruby software.